 Link State Routing –

 Link state routing is the second family of routing protocols.
-While distance vector routers use a distributed algorithm to compute their routing tables, link-state routing uses link-state routers to exchange messages that allow each router to learn the entire network topology.
-Based on this learned topology, each router is then able to compute its routing table by using a shortest path computation.
+While distance-vector routers use a distributed algorithm to compute their routing tables, link-state routing uses link-state routers to exchange messages that allow each router to learn the entire network topology.
+Based on this learned topology, each router is then able to compute its routing table by using the shortest path computation.

 Features of link state routing protocols –

 - Link state packet – A small packet that contains routing information.